What's Will Smith's Real Name?

 Q: Why did Will Smith change his name?

 A: Will Smith changed his name to differentiate himself from his father, who shared the same name.
-Additionally, he wanted a name that would stand out in the entertainment industry.
+He wanted a unique identity that would set him apart in the entertainment industry.

 Q: What is Will Smith’s full name?